JPGygax68/gpc-templates/README.md

 GPC-Templates
 =============

-GPC-Templates (GPC being the namespace I use for my firm) is a fledgling template engine that I wrote for the purpose of generating Node bindings.
+GPC-Templates (GPC being the namespace I use for my firm) is a template engine that I wrote for the purpose of generating Node bindings.
 I separated it out from my code generator module called [CWrap] [1].

 GPC-Templates superficially resembles [Mustache] [2] in that it uses double curly braces to delimit tags.
 But that's where the resemblence ends - where Mustache is an explicitly logic-less templating system, GPC-Templates is pretty much the opposite.
 As it was created to generate C++ code (though of course it can be used to generate other languages or indeed altogether different kinds of text files), and thus is intended as a tool for programmers, it supports constructs such as conditionals, iterators, and macros.

 Getting started
 ---------------

-I'm currently (at the time of writing) using GPC-Templates to generate Node bindings for OpenGL.
-That project isn't ripe for release yet, so I've just copied the current state of its template into the sample subdirectory.
-(Later, you will be able to the OpenGL bindings themselves, and possibly other projects, as samples.)
+GPC-Templates is "promisified", meaning that calling it's main `exec()` method will return immediately, but it's actual work will only be done once the *promise* it returned has been *resolved* (to learn how promises work, take a look at Kris Kowalski's [Q library] [3] that GPC-Templates uses).
+While this may at first glance look like an unnecessary complication, it makes it possible to generate very large files in a purely asynchrous environment such as a browser.

+I'm currently using GPC-Templates to generate bindings for OpenGL and a closed-source DLL that is part of train simulator.
+Both these templates are at the experimental stage at the time of writing, but I've added them to the samples/ directory for you to look at.

 Let's get the template syntax out of the way - it's really simple:
   - Tags are introduced with the characters `{{$` and closed with `}}`.